 - Overcoming Barriers and Building Pathways

 Program Description and Degree Options

 At Central Oregon Community College, the Early Childhood Education (ECE) program provides students with an interest in early childhood, including the early primary elementary years, with a foundation in the theoretical, social, historical, and legal aspects of early childhood programming.
-The Associate Degree programs in Early Childhood Education at Central Oregon Community College provide the foundational knowledge, field experiences, and common skills and strategies that prepare students for multiple roles within the field of early childhood education.
+The Associate Degree programs in Early Childhood Education at Central Oregon Community College provide the foundational knowledge, field experiences, and common skills and strategies that prepare students for multiple roles within the field of early childhood education, including pathways to licensure.
 While the program prepares students for direct work with young children in classroom and educational settings, many associate degree-seeking students have additional professional goals (many requiring further education) including but not limited to--

-- Home-family support roles such as family advocate, child protective services worker, or parent educator; or
+- Home-family support roles such as family advocate, child protective services worker, or parent educator; or home visitor

 - Professional support roles such as early childhood administrator in a childcare or Head Start program, staff trainer, peer/program mentor, or advocate at the community, state, or national level.

 Career pathways is a system developed to help guide students toward specific professional goals by providing a defined list of courses offering expert training.
 The various courses help lead students to completion certificates and/or degrees that identify the student as being qualified to work in a particular field.